dotnet/docs-aspire/docs/caching/stackexchange-redis-integration.md

 :::zone-end

-And then the connection string will be retrieved from the `ConnectionStrings` configuration section:
+Then the connection string will be retrieved from the `ConnectionStrings` configuration section:

 ```json
 {